noxiousghost/clockify-tracker/README.md

-# Clockify Tracker CLI
+# Clocktopus CLI

 ## About

-This Clockify Tracker CLI is a powerful command-line interface tool designed to streamline your time tracking with Clockify.
+This Clocktopus CLI is a powerful command-line interface tool designed to streamline your time tracking with Clockify.
 It offers a suite of features to automate and simplify the process of logging your work, ensuring accuracy and efficiency.

 ### Key Features